native-api/pyenv/README.md

 2. **Configure your shell's environment for Pyenv**

    **Note:** The below examples are intended for common shell setups.
-   Use the guidance text and [Advanced Configuration](#advanced-configuration) below to figure out what you need to do in your specific case if you have an uncommon setup and/or they don't work for you.
+   If you have an uncommon setup and/or they don't work for you, use the guidance text and [Advanced Configuration](#advanced-configuration) below to figure out what you need to do in your specific case.

    **MacOS note:** If you installed Pyenv with Homebrew, you don't need to add the `PYENV_ROOT=` and `PATH=` lines.

-   - **Adjust the session-wide environment for your account.** Define environment variable `PYENV_ROOT` to point to the path where pyenv repo is cloned, add the `pyenv` command-line utility to your `PATH`, run the output of `pyenv init --path` to enable shims.
+   1. **Adjust the session-wide environment for your account.** Define environment variable `PYENV_ROOT` to point to the path where pyenv repo is cloned, add the `pyenv` command-line utility to your `PATH`, run the output of `pyenv init --path` to enable shims.

       These commands need to be added into the shell startup files in such a way that _they are executed only once per session, by its login shell._
       This typically means they need to be added into a per-user shell-specific `~/.*profile` file, _and_ into `~/.profile` so that they are also run by GUI managers which typically act as a `sh` login shell.

       - For **bash**: